Residential Mortgage – Frequently Asked Questions

 - There is no testing or examination required.
 The only examination or educational requirements are for employees who engage in lending and/or brokering activities on behalf of the CRMLA licensee must be licensed mortgage loan originators (MLOs) employed by the licensee.

-If a sole proprietor is also required to hold an individual license (e.g. loan originator license), they do not need another NMLS account.
-Their individual record in NMLS can be used to make both Form MU2 and Form MU4 filings.
+If a sole proprietor is also required to hold an individual license (e.g. loan originator license), they do not need another NMLS account to file Form MU4.
+Their individual account and record in NMLS can be used to make both Form MU2 and Form MU4 filings.
 Additional information can be found on the NMLS website.

 - Must I maintain an office or records within the state of california?